-- 1. To connect via USB modem: connect your USB modem to the USB port located on the back panel of the router. - In some cases you will need to reboot the router after connection of the USB modem. - 2.
-Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 3.
-Turn on the router by pressing the POWER button on its back panel. - 4.
+- 1. To connect the device to a fiber optic line: Connect your SFP transceiver to the SFP port, then connect the fiber optic cable to the SFP transceiver. - 2.
+To connect via USB modem: Connect your USB modem to the USB port8 located on the back panel of the router. - In some cases you will need to reboot the router after connection of the USB modem. - 3.
+To connect the device to an Ethernet line: Please connect the router to the ISP's Ethernet line only after setting the WAN port and creating the Internet connection (see the Initial Configuration Wizard section, page 49). - 4.
+Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 5.
+Turn on the router by pressing the ON/OFF button on its back panel. - 6.
 Make sure that your Wi-Fi adapter is on.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.